danmalcolm/NHQueryRecorder/README.txt

 LIMITATIONS

 There are a few!
 This is at proof of concept stage and is not recommended for production use.
-Dodgy regexes!
-A statement inserting or updating a string column with the value of an NHibernate log message would cause a mess
 Supports Sql Server only (only tested against Sql2008 dialect) Date param values are only logged to second precision